 How to Up Level Your Game by Upgrading Your Internal Programming

 You notice that it has been freezing up a lot.
-Sometimes when you execute a command, things happen that you didn’t intend.
 At first, it didn’t really bother you.
-You just made do and went on.
 But now these little glitches are happening so often that you’re having trouble getting things done.

 When you look into the problem, you find you are not the only one that has been experiencing it.
-In fact, the high number of people who complained led the company to look into the problem and discover incompatibilities with newer software many of their customers were installing.
 Much to your relief, a new version of the program is being rolled out that has fixed all the bugs.
 And happily, this updated program is now available for you to download.

 We are cruising along doing what we’ve always done only to find it just isn’t working so well anymore.
 We aren’t getting the results we wanted.
 Or worse, what worked before is actually causing new problems.
 And despite our best efforts, these problems are throwing a big monkey wrench in things.